German Longitudinal Election Study

 What can be analyzed?

 The GLES Cross-Section surveys can be used to analyze classical questions of electoral and voter research.
-In addition to a longitudinal and international comparative perspective, the GLES takes up innovative and current approaches in international electoral and attitudinal research by including new questionnaire elements such as scales on coalition preferences, emotions, and personality traits.
+In addition to a longitudinal and international comparative perspective, the GLES takes up innovative and current approaches in international electoral and attitudinal research by including new questionnaire elements such as scales on political attitudes, emotions, and personality traits.

 Can the dataset be linked with other (GLES) studies?